Akuli/python-tutorial/defining-functions.md

     When the function was running it had a local `message` variable that pointed to `"hi"`.
 The function printed it twice.

-    Positional arguments are great for simple things, but if your function takes many positional arguments it may be hard to tell which argument is which.
+    Positional arguments are great for simple things, but if our function takes many positional arguments it may be hard to tell which argument is which.